 An electric percolator can go with you camping, as long as you have an electric source … either a generator or a campsite with electric hookups.

-Alternately, there are stovetop percolators, which use something other than electric to heat the water in the pot … such as a gas range or a campfire.
+2. Stovetop percolators, which use another fuel source to heat the water in the pot … such as a gas range or a campfire.

 These types of manual coffee makers are available in both glass and stainless models.
 Some say that a glass carafe results in a cleaner tasting coffee, but I have not noticed any taste difference between the two types of coffee percolators.

-And I like the way it looks on the stovetop, so it is always handy for drop in company.
-Plus, as many of my guests and family enjoy tea, the percolator is the ideal maker for brewing loose tea.
-From Yerba Mate to loose green organic tea, we get a smooth, full bodied tea by just allowing it to perk for 3 minutes at the most.
+I also like the way it looks on the stovetop, always handy for drop-in company.
+Moreover, as many of my guests and family enjoy tea, the percolator is the ideal maker for brewing loose tea.
+From Yerba Mate to loose green organic tea, we get a smooth, full bodied tea by just allowing it to perk for 3 minutes.

 My neighbor uses a Dualit cordless electric coffee percolator and loves how it goes from perking to table so easily.
 The Dualit percolator stays hot for a long time without the need to be plugged in, which means your coffee is always hot when you want a second cup.